areummon/moccacino/README.md

 >
 > There are several errors and bugs in the program, including some
 > functions that are not working correctly, such as the Minimize algorithm.
 > Some situations are not caught or are simply not implemented.
+> Additionally, the project's structure is not well modularized or organized.

 ## Usage